 In today’s hiring niche, transparency is becoming highly prioritized.
 It is important to determine whether the qualified candidates are interested in the company — and if they are truly eligible for the position in question; along with ensuring they won’t turn elsewhere too soon.

 On the other hand, job candidates want to determine whether or not the position in question matches their career path as well as skill sets, including the culture practiced in the workplace as well as their management policies.

-By engaging data, recruiters can shift gears towards the era of transparency, sourcing eligible applicants who are best suited for the positions at hand.
+By engaging data, Bigdata Recruitment Strategy can shift gears towards the era of transparency, sourcing eligible applicants who are best suited for the positions at hand.
 In addition to engaging data, automation will also help employers to achieve this feat faster and better than before.

 Before now, employers do not have a solid guide, or handbook gauging whether or not a prospective employee has a higher or lower flight risk — they only engage their intuition.

-Thankfully, employers can now engage tools featuring artificial intelligence as well as in-depth analytic capabilities to parse data on their current workers — to truly determine their skills, previous work experiences and the most recent achievements.
+Thankfully, employers can now engage tools featuring artificial intelligence as well as in-depth analytic capabilities to parse data on their current workers — to truly determine their skills, previous work experiences, and most recent achievements.

 Bigdata Recruitment Strategy should engage these tools and even social recruiting methods to hunt for and hire the best talents.
 After they get in the door, it’s even more important to find ways to keep and retain this talent for as long as possible.